 The second group of ingredients can be carbohydrates such as potato, rice, oat, sweet potato.
 Dogs do not necessarily need carbohydrates, but they are a good filler.

-Fibres, such as beetroot pulp and chicory, are usually added to commercial foods because lower quality ingredients and their processing do not provide enough quality fibre.
-But if a food brand has whole vegetables (including the peel) or enough bone meal, there’s no need for added fibre.
+But if a food brand has whole vegetables (including the peel) or enough bone meal, there’s no need for added fiber.
 Look for a food that has whole vegetables as the fourth group of ingredients.

 Brewer’s yeast is a nutrient supplement rich in Vitamin B (except vitamin B 12), other vitamins, amino acids, and it nourishes the intestinal flora – beneficial bacteria carried in the digestive tract that promote the absorption of nutrients and the elimination of bad bacteria.
 However, some dogs are allergic to brewer’s yeast, so it’s better to use probiotics.